aminul-palash/Buying-Frenzy/README.md

 The URL http://localhost:8000/api/top-restaurants/ appears to be a RESTful API endpoint that retrieves a list of top-rated restaurants based on certain filters.
 It accepts five query parameters:

-* [more_than:](#) An integer that specifies the minimum rating value for the restaurants to be included in the results.
+* [more_than:](#) An integer that specifies the minimum number of menu for the restaurants.
 In this case, the value is 10.
-* [less_than:](#) An integer that specifies the maximum rating value for the restaurants to be included in the results.
+* [less_than:](#) An integer that specifies the maximum number of menu for the restaurants.
 In this case, the value is 50.
-* [min_price:](#) A float that specifies the minimum price value for the restaurants to be included in the results.
+* [min_price:](#) A float that specifies the minimum price value of menu for the restaurants to be included in the results.
 In this case, the value is 10.
-* [max_price:](#) A float that specifies the maximum price value for the restaurants to be included in the results.
+* [max_price:](#) A float that specifies the maximum price value of menu for the restaurants to be included in the results.
 In this case, the value is 30.
 * [y:](#) List top y restaurants .

 ### Request Example